MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     If you click **View Lineage Graph** in the lower right corner, you can even inspect the lineage of your streaming pipelines!

     ![dbt lineage graph](https://user-images.githubusercontent.com/23521087/138125450-cf33284f-2a33-4c1e-8bce-35f22685213d.png)

-1. Finally, run some [tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests) on your models:

-    ```bash
-    dbt test
-    ```

-    Under the hood, dbt creates a `SELECT` query for each test that returns the rows where this assertion is _not_ true; if the test returns zero rows, the assertion passes.